heathkh/iwct/docs/manual.rst

  - How to view and share image-graph results as static html
  - How to read the match graph results file in your own program

-   - Example performing graph clusteringin python, java, c++
+   - Example performing graph analysis in python, java, c++